 Shot on iPhone 11 Pro

-The iPhone 11 Pro is available since November, 2019.
-From a photographers perspective, the most important features are the addition of the new ultra-wide lens and the introduction of Night Mode, that enables photographers to take awesome photos at night and in low light conditions with iPhone.
+The iPhone 11 Pro became available in November, 2019.
+From a photographers perspective, the most important new features were the new ultra-wide lens on the pro models and the introduction of iPhone Night Mode, that enabled photographers to take awesome photos at night and in low light conditions with iPhone.

 Shot on iPhone XS

 The iPhone XS was available in September 2018.
 As an "S" model, it didn't have any major new features (from a photographers perspective).
 I was quite happy and proud that Apple chose one of these photos to be featured for the #shotoniphone campaign online.
 And if you're wondering which, It's the one in the middle.

 The iPhone X was the first iPhone of a new generation that has an almost edge-to-edge-screen.
 It was released in parallel with the iPhone 8 in 2017, that I owned for a short time.
 But I couldn't resist, sold my iPhone 8 and finally got myself an iPhone X and here are three of my favorite photos that I took using an iPhone X.

 This year, Moment also released the Fisheye Lens that I got just in time for a trip to Germany.